Pasadena, California: Resort town

 The region drew people from across the country.
-In 1887, the Atchison, Topeka and Santa Fe Railway opened its Second District and began making stops at the Santa Fe Depot in downtown Pasadena.
+In 1887, the Atchison, Topeka and Santa Fe Railway opened the Second District of the Los Angeles Division and began making stops at the Santa Fe Depot in downtown Pasadena.
 This triggered a real estate boom.
 Tourist hotels were developed in the city.
 Pasadena became a winter resort for wealthy Easterners, spurring the development of new neighborhoods and business districts, and increased road and transit connections with Los Angeles.
 In 1940, when the Arroyo Seco Parkway, California's first freeway, connected Pasadena to Downtown Los Angeles.
 By that time, Pasadena had become the eighth-largest city in California and was widely considered a twin city to Los Angeles.